Bills ‘superfan’ talks game ticket process, attendance rules during COVID

 He says in order to get those tickets and attend the game for the Bills vs. Colts, there are quite a few new rules and costs associated with it.

-Maggio says it’s $63 for a rapid Covid test, and $11 just to park at the Covid testing site — per person, not per car.
+Maggio says it’s $63 for a rapid COVID-19 test, and $11 just to park at the COVID-19 testing site — per person, not per car.
 There is also no gathering outside before the game, a longtime tradition for Maggio and so many others.

 But even with all of that, he says nothing is going to kill his enthusiasm and spirit for Saturday.